fcelda/nsec5-draft/nsec5.md

 \[Dimitris: This case separation reads kind of awkward.
 I would rather rename this section to Delegation to Unisgned Opt-out zone and the previous to simply No Data]

+\[Sharon: I took a pass over this but it really needs to be checked by someone who is "more dns" than I am.]

 Consider a query for a type A record for foo.d.example.org.

 The server must prove the following facts:

+* Non-existence of signature on next closer name d.example.org.
+(Note: d.example.org. is a delegation to an unsigned zone, and thus the NS RR for d.example.org is unsigned).

+* Opt-out bit is set in NSEC5 record covering next closer name d.example.org. \[Sharon: this used to say
+"Opt-out bit is set in the closest provable encloser NSEC5 record" but this seems wrong as it is not consistent with the dig output.]

 * Existence of closest provable encloser example.org

-* Non-existence of next closer d.example.org  [THIS NEEDS TO BE REWORDED! d.ex.com exists by is unsigned!!!]

-* Opt-out bit is set in the closest provable encloser NSEC5 record

 To do this, the server returns: